CMSgov/price-transparency-guide/schemas/in-network-rates/README.md

 * `derived`: If applicable, the price that a plan or issuer assigns to an item or service for the purpose of internal accounting, reconciliation with providers or submitting data in accordance with the requirements of 45 CFR 153.710(c).
 * `fee schedule`: If applicable, the rate for a covered item or service from a particular in-network provider, or providers that a group health plan or health insurance issuer uses to determine a participant’s, beneficiary’s, or enrollee’s cost-sharing liability for the item or service, when that rate is different from the negotiated rate.

+For `expiration_date`, there may be a situation when a contract arrangement is "[evergreen](https://www.investopedia.com/terms/e/evergreen.asp)".
+For evergreen contracts that automatically renew on a date provided in the contract, the expiration date you include should be the day immediately before the day of the automatic renewal.

+In situation where there is not expiration date ([see discussion here](https://github.com/CMSgov/price-transparency-guide/discussions/42)), the value `9999-12-31` would be entered.